codemancers/invoker/index.md

 You can access http services managed by invoker via `command_label.dev` domain locally.

-This feature currently works only on <em> Mac OSX </em>.

 To make it work though, you need to run following command, just once from anywhere:

 {% highlight bash %}
 ~> sudo invoker setup # read below if you are migrating from Pow
 {% endhighlight %}

-Above command installs a local `.dev` DNS resolver and a port forwarding rule that forwards all incoming requests on `127.0.0.1:80` to Invoker HTTP proxy.

 If you decide to remove Invoker, you can remove things installed by Invoker using command